 We use a few tricks here.

-We split the message we got from GPT by the newline symbol \n
+We split the message we got from GPT by the newline symbol \n and loop over

 each line.
-Splitting is done by appending the .split("\n")
+Splitting is done by appending the .split("\n") function.

 And then, because we asked GPT to return a bullet point list, every line starts